EddaSchulz/Xert_paper/NGS_alignment/README.md

 ChIP-seq (Stadler et al., 2011): Single-End ChIP-seq data for CTCF in mESCs, as well as the corresponding input samples, was retrieved from GSE70486.

-ChIP-seq (Tu et al. 2016): Single-End ChIP-seq data for PRDM14 in mESCs was retrieved from GSE71675.
+ChIP-seq (Tu et al., 2016): Single-End ChIP-seq data for PRDM14 in mESCs was retrieved from GSE71675.

 ChIP-seq (Wang et al., 2017): Paired-End ChIP-seq data for SMAD2/3 and TCF3 in mESCs and embryoid bodies, as well as the corresponding input samples, was retrieved from GSE30203.